 If this very brief summary intrigues you, I urge you to read Dr. Dispenza’s book.
 No one explains it better!

 As my mission is inspiration, I will leave the meditation “how-tos” to the gurus like Dr. Dispenza and concentrate on what should go into the place where you meditate.

 What should your meditation space do for you?
 It should encourage you to become present by promoting: Comfort for your physical body, minimal distractions for your mind, a quieting of your emotions and an open soul.

 How do you achieve all of that?
 As much as I would love to describe the perfect meditation space, what I describe may not be the perfect space for you.
 What promotes peace and openness in one person does not necessarily do the same for another.
 For example, although incense may heighten your awareness during meditation, it may only make your friend sneeze!

 Which of the meditation space tools listed below do you gravitate towards?
 It means your inner voice is guiding you towards the items that will promote the healthiest meditation environment for you.
 Follow it!
 That is the best guidance you will ever have!
 Happy exploring!

 Mediation Space Tools

-My gift to you is to provide art for your meditation space that is soothing for the emotions and calming for the soul.
+My gift to you is to provide art for your meditation space that is soothing for the emotions and calming for your whole being.
 Clicking on the title of the artwork below will take you to the Meditation Art page, where you will read about what first inspired me to create meditation art and what moved me to create the individual piece of artwork.
 Or, click on Meditation Artwork Gallery to see my meditation space art collection.

 Imagine sitting on your meditation cushion looking out over a peaceful valley filled with fog and knowing that clarity of mind is right around the corner.